johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 [This article](https://filthypants.blogspot.com/2020/02/crt-shader-masks.html)
-gives a good succinct explanation on how these pixel-masks are implemented.
+gives a good succinct explanation of how these pixel masks are implemented.
-Like I said in the beginning, my settings are really tailored for 1080p.
-At 4k or higher resolutions you'll almost certainly need to make significant adjustments to them.
+As I said in the beginning, my settings are really tailored for 1080p.
+At 4k or higher resolutions, you'll almost certainly need to make significant adjustments to them.

 Again, the slot mask emulation is not something that jumps at you as it's